zwang695/alexa-skills-list/README.md

 *Alexa, open High Low.*

-This is the number guessing game of ?higher or lower.?
+This is the number guessing game of “higher or lower.”
 In this game, Alexa chooses a number and you try to guess it or you can play the other way around.

 ***